 The following tips will help you establish your ideal client’s persona and properly engage with them.

-- Implement a CRM or customer relationship management platform.
-HubSpot is a great option to consider.
+- In 2021, CRM for lawyers is vital in order to have full visibility of intake forms, client historical insights and communication HubSpot is a great option to consider.
 This platform will help you manage leads and works as a centralized location for all of your inbound marketing resources.

 - Track your website visitors.
 Collect their basic information, and turn this anonymous visitor into a lead.
 As long as you meet GDPR (where applicable), you have a right to do this, so don’t worry about breaking privacy laws.

 - Use web forms or ‘call to action’ (CTA) buttons that help you get the information you need, such as name, phone, email, message, or legal needs.
 But keep it short and simple, the easier to fill, the more likely they do.
 And don’t spam!
 Have the right number of CTAs in the correct places, but never overdo it.
 You want to look like a professional who cares for the client, not like a sleazy salesman trying to push another Kirby.